Skip to content

 Does OpsUI handle manufacturing as well as Cin7 Core?

-For light assembly and make-to-stock with multi-level BOMs, Cin7 Core is more mature — it has had BOM and work-order functionality since the DEAR days.
+For light assembly and make-to-stock with multi-level BOMs, Cin7 Core is more mature.
+It has had BOM and work-order functionality since the DEAR days.
 OpsUI's Manufacturing module handles BOMs and work orders but does not currently ship routing engines or finite-capacity scheduling.
 If manufacturing depth is your primary need, Cin7 Core is the stronger fit.

 Can OpsUI replace Cin7 Core?

-For operators whose Cin7 Core use is primarily inventory, orders, and warehouse rather than manufacturing, yes — OpsUI covers the same scope with stronger WMS and CRM modules.
+For operators whose Cin7 Core use is primarily inventory, orders, and warehouse rather than manufacturing, yes.
+OpsUI covers the same scope with stronger WMS and CRM modules.
 For operators whose Cin7 Core use is heavy on light manufacturing or marketplace connectors, OpsUI is usually a complement rather than a replacement.

 Last updated